 REMNANTS AND RESIDENTS OF A LOST SANCTUARY OF APHRODITE

-The diverse experiences of 40 years as a professional artist with a penchant for the details of lost cultures have fused with a simultaneous 30 years farming, also full time, and produced an extensive oeuvre I refer to as The Remnants And Residents Of A Lost Sanctuary of Aphrodite.
+The diverse experiences of 40 years as a professional artist with a penchant for the details of lost cultures have been grounded by a concurrent 30 years farming, also full time, and produced an extensive oeuvre I call The Remnants And Residents Of A Lost Sanctuary of Aphrodite.

-While this visual vocabulary owes much to ancient artifacts, the motives underlying every painting are both current and timeless: our hunger for sustenance, beauty, and grace; and visions of women on their own terms.
+While its visual vocabulary owes much to ancient artifacts, the motives underlying each painting are both current and timeless: our need for sustenance, beauty, and grace; and visions of women on their own terms.

 A bit of historical context for these fresh echoes of perennial motifs: A full sanctuary dedicated to a deity included the architectural elements and lush and lively groves surrounding a temple; an outdoor altar for offerings of valuables and edibles; the temple itself, where a representation of the deity resided; a “backstage” room for practical tasks; and a treasury room where the most precious offerings were kept safe.